What Does Undercooked Shrimp Taste Like?

 This is a great method if you have any sensory issues, or perhaps you’re new to the field of cooking and do not trust your senses to guide you just yet.
 It’s also one of the easiest and quite possibly the most reliable of all the methods we’ve listed so far, so if you do it right, you’ll have perfectly cooked shrimp every time!

-Related Posts What Does Ginger Taste Like?
+Related Posts What Do Scallops Taste Like?

 While a heat source of 165 degrees Fahrenheit will often have your shrimp cooked to perfection, you will want to measure a different heat- the heat of the shrimp themselves.
 When cooking shrimp, periodically check the internal temperature of the shrimp with your thermometer.
 When the internal temperature reaches 120 degrees Fahrenheit (roughly 48 degrees celsius), your shrimp is cooked, and it is safe for human consumption.
 Anything under 120 degrees Fahrenheit can be considered ‘undercooked’, and can come with the associated health risks.